-^{} Dr. Stracham's Pamphlet was ofterwards republished in England with the following Preface:
+^{} Dr. Strachan's Pamphlet was afterwards republished in England, with the following Preface:

-As soon as I heard that the Earl of Selkirk was commencing a Setthemer too the Red River.
-I determined to warn the Public of the december and of the great misery which Emigrants must expetionee in such a distant and inhospitable region.
-But it was difficult to procure the necessary information; and before it could be obtained, the progress of the American war called my attention to distress moner hours.
+[&]quot;As soon as I heard that the Earl of Selkirk was commencing a Set"tlement on the Red River, I determined to warn the Public of the "deception, and of the great misery which Emigrants must experience "in such a distant and inhospitable region.
+But it was difficult to procure the necessary information; and before it could be obtained, "the progress of the American war called my attention to distress